Dennis Maher: House of Collective Repair

 About The Project

-As the project unfolds, there will be opportunities for the community-at-large to participate through site visits, artist visits, gallery and community workshops, school projects, and more.
-Please see the complete list of related events on the exhibition page, and continue to check the Gallery’s website for more information.
+As the project unfolded, there were opportunities for the community-at-large to participate through site visits, artist visits, gallery and community workshops, school projects, and more.
+View All Related Events

 About the Artist